Anet369/FrontRead-Hacks/README.md

 2. There is no server-side validation on saveUserData meaning you could save your progress to other peoples accounts, thereby resetting their progress
 3. There is no server-side validation on the /auth endpoint (takes a uni-login, returns information about that user, including their saveid)

-# How to install
-**OBS**: This only lasts until you refresh the page
-1. Open FrontRead
-2. Press F12
-3. Go to the console tap
-4. Copy Paste the content of the hax.js file into the console
-5. Press enter

 # Interesting commands
 ```js
 Hax.impersonate("UNILOGIN")